 A video thumbnail is a still image that acts as the preview image for your video.
 It’s kind of like a book cover.
-And, like a book cover, it should entice a potential viewer to want to see more.
+And, like a book cover, its job is to entice potential viewers to want to see more.

-The term “thumbnail” originated with still images.
-A thumbnail was a smaller version of a full digital image that could easily be viewed while browsing a number of images.
+The actual term “thumbnail” originated with still images (rather than videos).
+It was simply a smaller version of a full digital image that could easily be viewed while browsing multiple images at once.

-Even your computer’s operating system uses thumbnails.
-In the example above, you can see that, when viewing this folder of images, the computer presents a smaller representation of the actual file.
+Thumbnails are everywhere — even your computer’s operating system uses them!
+As you can see above, when viewing this folder, the computer shows several smaller representations of each file.

-And, while a video thumbnail isn’t simply a smaller version of the actual video, like its still-image ancestor, it should provide a viewer with an idea of what they will see when they choose to watch.
+Although a video thumbnail isn’t a smaller version of the video, it should give your audience an idea of what they will see when they decide to watch it.

 Why are video thumbnails important?